-Scottish star Alex Grove has been one of the key performers at Worcester Warriors over the last few seasons and became a club centurion in December 2012.
+Alex Grove has been one of the most consistent performers at Sixways over the last few seasons and became a club centurion against Sale Sharks in December 2012.

-A product of the Warriors Academy system, the former Rugby School pupil represented Scotland at Under 18s, 19s and 20s before his big breakthrough onto the international stage.
+A product of the Warriors Academy, the former Rugby School pupil represented Scotland at Under 18, 19 and 20 level before his big breakthrough onto the international stage.